-We know from research that it is the frontal lobe of the brain that allows us to visualize a goal that we've set for ourselves.
+Executive function is a term that refers to a set of cognitive processes needed for controlling behavior.
+If you have a goal in mind, cognitive function is what facilitates your attainment of that goal.
+We know from research that the brain's frontal lobe allows us to visualize a goal we've set for ourselves.
 It is an executive function that enables you to multitask, do things based on your experience, and avoid doing or saying the wrong things at critical moments.
-It's also responsible for remembering critical details, organizing and planning, switching focus from one thing to another, paying attention, and managing time.
+It's also responsible for remembering critical details, organizing, planning, switching focus from one thing to another, paying attention, and managing time.

 How To Manage Executive Function Problems Caused By ADHD

-One thing that they can do is take a systematic, step-by-step approach to work.
-They can rely on visual aids to help them get organized like flash cards or color-coded systems.
+Although people with ADHD may have problems with executive function, that doesn't mean they can't live productively and responsibly.
+When it comes to the workplace, it can be beneficial to take a systematic, step-by-step approach.
+Relying on visual aids, like flash cards or color-coded systems, can help them get organized.
 They'll need to learn how to plan for shifts in activities and transition times so that they won't get distracted.
-They should ask for both written and oral instructions whenever it is possible to do so.
-They can make schedules and look at them several times every day to know what's coming next.
+Asking for both written and oral instructions whenever it is possible to do so can also be advantageous.

-It's also great for them to use tools like watches with alarms, computers, and time organizers.
-Anything that can serve as a reminder of what they should be doing and when they should be doing it is going to come in handy.
+Many people with ADHD find it useful to make schedules and look at them several times a day to know what's coming next.
+Tools like watches with alarms, computers, and time organizers can help them stay on track.
+Anything that can serve as a reminder of what they should be doing and when they should be doing it is can come in handy.

 Improving Time Management

-Keeping Objects From Getting Lost And Management Of Space
+Organization And Management Of Space

 Cutting down on clutter is essential, as is keeping their workplaces organized.
-They can also schedule a weekly or even a daily time for cleaning those workspaces.
-The younger they are when they fall into these patterns, the more likely that they will be able to stick with them as they get older and join the adult world with its various responsibilities.
+Scheduling weekly or even daily times for cleaning those workspaces can help ensure it doesn’t become overwhelming to keep the spaces tidy.
+The younger they are when they fall into these patterns, the more likely they’ll be able to stick with them as they get older and join the adult world with its various responsibilities.

 Tutoring Or Coaching For ADHD